Updated on May 21, 2021

-In our Los Angeles based real estate litigation practice we frequently see adjacent owners of commercial property who provide reciprocal easements with each other.
-Generally, reciprocal easements are used when a property is owned by one or more entity and the multiple entities wish to develop the property together.
-We see this with shopping centers.
+In our Los Angeles based real estate easement practice we frequently see adjacent owners of commercial properties who provide reciprocal easements with each other.
+Generally speaking, reciprocal easements are used when a property is owned by one or more entities and the multiple entities wish to develop the property together.
+We see this often with shopping centers where the retailer purchases or is interested in purchasing a part of the property from the developer.
 Reciprocal easements can also arise in situations where adjacent owners share a parking lot or adjacent land where it makes sense for the parties to share use of each other’s property.

 We handle all types of easement disputes and have experience litigating easement disputes and negotiating successful resolutions of easement disputes.
-For more information and to inquire about a free consultation, contact us at (310) 954-1877, or firstname.lastname@example.org.
+If your’re you looking for a real estate easement dispute attorney in Los Angeles?
+Schorr Law has the top rated real estate lawyers in Los Angeles.
+For more information and to see if you qualify for a free consultation, contact us at (310) 954-1877, or firstname.lastname@example.org.
 You can also send us a message by using our contact form.